ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   - where the apparent sender is not a member of the target MLS group
 * message IDs
   - which duplicate another message ID already encountered
+  - where the first octet of the message ID is an unknown hash algorithm.
 * timestamps
   - received more than a few minutes in the future, or
   - before the first concrete syntax of this document is published
   - before the room containing them was created
-* inReplyTo
-  - `inReplyTo.hash-alg` is `none` even when the `inReplyTo.message` is present
-  - `inReplyTo.hash-alg` is an unknown value
-  - the length of `inReplyTo.replyToHash` does not correspond to the algorithm specified in `inReplyTo.hash-alg`
 * topicId
   - the `topicId` is very long (greater than 4096 octets)
   - a topic is specified, but an `inReplyTo` or `replaces` field refers to a